LevonTonyan/tf-lab/non_cloud_tasks/github/task_github.md

   }
 ```

-Do not forget to change the path to the remote state for `compute` configuration.
+Do not forget to change the path to the remote state for `repos` configuration.

 Run `terraform validate` and `terraform fmt` to check if your modules valid and fits to a canonical format and style.
 Run `terraform plan` to see your changes and re-apply your changes if needed.